David Henderson (broadcaster)

 David Henderson (born 1970) is a news correspondent and presenter with BBC Scotland news.
-He is BBC Scotland's business correspondent and a presenter for BBC Reporting Scotland, Good Morning Scotland, Newsnight Scotland, The Politics Show Scotland, Holyrood Live, Newsdrive and Scotland at 10.
-He has acted as BBC Scotland’s health correspondent and is part of BBC Radio Scotland’s commentary team for Scottish international cricket.
+He is BBC Scotland's business and transport correspondent for BBC Reporting Scotland, Good Morning Scotland, Newsnight Scotland, The Politics Show Scotland, Holyrood Live, Newsdrive and Scotland at 10.

+He has acted as BBC Scotland's health correspondent as well as a former relief news anchor and is part of BBC Radio Scotland's commentary team for Scottish international cricket.

+Since November 2023, Henderson is acting as one of BBC Scotland's Political correspondents.

+Education

 Henderson was educated at Stewart's Melville College in Edinburgh, has an honours degree in Scots law from Aberdeen University and a diploma in legal practice.
 He also studied at Palermo University, Italy, under the Erasmus scheme.
 Before joining the BBC he was a lawyer, specialising in civil and criminal court work and also worked at the radio station Scot FM.
 Henderson has a postgraduate diploma in broadcast journalism from University of the West of Scotland and a particular interest in public law and human rights law.

 An experienced climber and hillwalker, Henderson has written for The Great Outdoors (TGO), and co-wrote Philip's Guide to Mountains (editor, Ingalo Thomson; general editor, Doug Scott).